 Disputes and the Length & Cost of Probate

 By law in South Carolina, a probate matter must last eight months following the filing of the original documents.
-How long it takes after that depends on a variety of factors, including the size of the estate, claims by creditors, and disputes among family members and other beneficiaries.
-As the proceedings escalate from informal to formal formats to deal with disagreements, the need for — and cost of — involving attorneys is likely to escalate as well.
-It’s a good idea to get attorneys involved from the beginning to help prevent potential disputes.
+How long it takes after that depends on a variety of factors, including the size of the estate, claims by creditors and disputes among family members and other beneficiaries.
+As the proceedings escalate from informal to formal formats to deal with disagreements, the need for and cost of involving attorneys is likely to escalate as well.
+It’s a good idea to get a probate attorney involved from the beginning to help prevent potential disputes.

 Are There Alternatives to Probate?

 All real and personal property owned jointly with the right of survivorship passes to the co-owner(s) without the need for probate.
 Likewise, life insurance policies, annuities and retirement accounts like IRAs, Keoghs and 401(k)s transfer outside of probate to the named beneficiaries.
 In this light and if there are no other assets, sometimes probate can be avoided.

 Another vehicle to avoid the lengthy probate process is known as the small estate affidavit, but it applies only if the value of the decedent’s estate, minus liens and encumbrances, is $25,000 or less.
 An inheritor merely needs to file an affidavit with the probate court to get the asset, or assets, transferred after a 30-day waiting period.

 From the above, you can sense that the task of a personal representative can be immense.
 Going it alone without the assistance of a qualified, experienced probate attorney is not generally advisable.

 Even if you’re not the executor of the estate, you may have questions and concerns that aren’t being adequately addressed, and again this is where an attorney can prove invaluable.
 You want to know your rights and exercise them fully.

 To schedule a free consultation, call Morris Law at (864) 679-9999, or submit our contact request form.